 Welcome to the Official “It’s a Small World: Globalization Through the Ages” Blog.
 We intend, through a variety of mediums (blogposts, seminars, etc) to convey how various historical topics and trends are necessary for understanding phenomena as large as the Global Village we live in today, and our own private lives.

-oup of ten eleven individuals, we’ll be combining our skills and interests to provide you with knowledge about historical trends and their worldwide tendencies.
+This blog will showcase our research, events, and day-to-day discoveries.
+As a group often eleven individuals, we’ll be combining our skills and interests to provide you with knowledge about historical trends and their worldwide tendencies.

 Cast: